katewang1/Employee_Attrition_Analysis/README.md

 ### Logistic Regression Model

-The purpose of the model was to predict whether an employee will stay or leave their current job given various demographics, HR information and answers to questionairres.
-The model predicted at 75.47% accuracy.
+The purpose of the model was to predict whether an employee will stay or leave their current job given various demographics, HR information, and answers to questionnaires.
+The model predicted an outcome with 75.47% accuracy.
 The classification report is below:

 ![](resources/logReg_classificationReport.png)